rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

     ...
     </DeviceKeys>

->>>>>>> RESUME HERE TUESDAY

 ##Navigation
 ###NavTimeout

-Defines the amount of time (in milliseconds) the application should wait for a page before displaying the 'bad link' message.

-If it is determined that the destination is unreachable regardless of wait time, the 'badlink' page may be loaded before NAVTIMEOUT.
-This is the time taken to establish communication with the server, not the time taken to fully load the page.<br><br>Note that the navigation timeout will not be invoked when navigating to the start page, best practice is to store your first page locally to avoid connectivity issues at start up, you can then redirect to an on-line page if desired.<br>
+Defines the amount of time (in milliseconds) the application should wait to establish communication with the relevant server (not for a page to fully load) before displaying the 'bad link' message.
+If the destination is unreachable, the bad link message might be displayed before the timeout is reached.
+The navigation timeout will not be invoked when navigating to an application's start page.
+The recommended best practice is to store the first page locally to avoid connectivity issues at start up.
+The app can then redirect to an on-line page if desired.<br>

 **Configuration Identifier**:
 NAVTIMEOUT<br>